Hiroshi-Sugimura/EL_dev_arduino/README.md

 # Version

+- 2.8.0 bugfix and, Add methods of class PDCEDT
 - 2.7.0 Add methods of class ELOBJ
 - 2.6.0 Add methods of class PDCEDT, ELOBJ
 - 2.5.0 Add methods of class PDCEDT, ELOBJ